genecook/pico_chess/README.md

 for use on pico, thus not terribly fast.
 Min-max algorithm only, default of three levels.
 Five levels works too, but is slow.

+Debugged using serial port (minicom) but since having implemented a corresponding GUI (see [PicoGui](https://github.com/genecook/pico_gui) have not tested the operation over serial.

 Notes to myself on debugging pico code via picoprobe, openocd, gdb
 ------------------------------------------------------------------